Contents hide

 Q: Are cannelloni and manicotti the same?

 They are similar but not identical.
-Cannelloni traditionally refers to pasta sheets rolled around filling, while manicotti often describes machine-extruded tubes.
+Cannelloni traditionally refers to pasta sheets rolled around filling, while manicotti often refers to machine-extruded tubes.
 In modern cooking, many recipes use the terms interchangeably.

 Q: Can I make cannelloni or manicotti ahead of time?